ThomasMartinez0/thomasmartinez0.github.io/_pages/writing.md

 UCLA Combinatorics Learning Seminars
 ======
 * In Spring 2024, I organized a learning seminar on Coxeter Groups and Root Systems.
-See [here](http://thomasmartinez0.github.io/files/Coxeter_Groups_Syllabus_Website.pdf) for a syllabus.
+See [here](http://thomasmartinez0.github.io/files/Coxeter_Groups_Syllabus_Website.pdf) for a syllabus, and [here](http://thomasmartinez0.github.io/files/CoxeterNotes.pdf) for notes.

 The Slice Rank Polynomial Method
 ======